alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   ![C:\\Users\\ROB\~1.CLA\\AppData\\Local\\Temp\\SNAGHTML1e37aa1.PNG](images/media/image15.png)

+### Configure DNS record for RDS server
+To make this Remote Desktop Service accessible from the internet an A record will need to be added to the DNS Zone for the domain associated with the DSG.

+- Create a DNS zone for the DSG in the SHM subscription at `Resource Groups -> RG_SHM_DNS -> dgroup<dsg-id>.co.uk`.

+- Create or update an A record with the name `rds` and as its value matching the external IP address that is assigned to the `RDS_NIC1` resource within the Azure Portal.

+### Configuration of SSL on RDS Gateway

+- Ensure you have [Certbot](https://certbot.eff.org/) installed.
+This required using a Mac or Linux computer.

+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

+- Open a Powershell terminal and navigate to the `new_dsg_environment/dsg_deploy_scripts/04_create_rds/` directory of the Safe Haven repository

+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

+- Run the `./Create_Or_Renew_Ssl_Cert.ps1` script, providing the DSG ID when prompted

 ### Configure Remote Desktop Web Client on the RDS Gateway

  - Connect to the **DSG Remote Desktop Gateway (RDS)** server via Remote Desktop client over the DSG VPN connection.
 Ensure that the Remote Desktop client configuration shares a folder on your local machine with the RDS Gateway.